 If I was making preseason rankings for next year I would go, in order: Arizona, Gonzaga, Wichita State, Kentucky and Duke.

-Once the Shockers found its groove near the end of January, they were one of college basketball’s most dominant teams.
+Once the Shockers found their groove near the end of January, they were one of college basketball’s most dominant teams.
 After being ranked No. 28 in Kenpom 19 games into the season, Wichita State shot up to No. 5 by its NCAA Tournament first road game against Dayton.

 The Shockers fell just shy of knocking off No. 2 seed Kentucky in the second round Sunday, and now they return everyone.